judsonlmoore/judsonlmoore.com/_posts/product-management/2020-05-15-jira-backlog-organization.md

 Now let's take a look at how the columns and swimlanes are set up.

-{% cloudinary /assets/images/2020/05/jira-kanban-board-column-settings.png alt="Column management settings in a Jira Kanban project" caption="Column management settings in a Jira Kanban project" %}
+{% cloudinary post-image /assets/images/2020/05/jira-kanban-board-column-settings.png alt="Column management settings in a Jira Kanban project" caption="Column management settings in a Jira Kanban project" %}

 ### Columns